-This Is How You Can Help Trans People In The Military After Trump's Ban
+How To Help Trans People Serving In The Military

 In a series of tweets on Wednesday, July 26, President Donald Trump announced that transgender people will no longer be able to serve in the U.S. military "in any capacity."
 This announcement — via social media, no less — is a major step back for equality, especially considering there are thousands of brave transgender individuals already serving our country.
 Here, let's talk about how you can help trans people serving in the military.